Skip to main content

 Industrial and Systems Engineering

-Michael G. Kay has been a professor of Industrial Engineering at North Carolina State University since 1992.
-He is the Director of Integrated Manufacturing Systems Engineering.
+Michael Kay has been an associate professor of Industrial Engineering at NC State University since 1992.
+He is the Director of Integrated Manufacturing Systems Engineering Program.
 He is past-President and Liaison to the MHI Roundtable Advisory Committee of the College-Industry Council on Material Handling Education.

 Teaching: